-This large relief of fishing bear with the sun shining from behind was made in 1994 for a couple with a house in Blowing Rock, NC.
-It hangs over the stone mantle above a fireplace.
+I made this large metal and wood wall sculpture of a fishing bear standing over a rushing mountain stream with the sun shining from behind in 1994 for a couple with a house in Blowing Rock, NC.

-The house is sided with wormy chestnut bark shingles like so many others in the area.
-These are a reminder of the chestnut trees that were once prolific in the North Carolina mountains before the blight.
-There was a pile of leftover shingles in the shed and I was able to use them for the texture on the bear.
+The house was sided with wormy chestnut bark shingles like so many others in the area — reminders of the chestnut trees that were once prolific in the North Carolina mountains before the blight.

-You can read more about how I got started making wood and metal wall art here.
+You can read more about how I got started making heat colored steel engravings and wood and metal wall art here.